 How can you speed up the process?

 In a case, for example, if you are in a rush and need everything done quickly, you can only have a first strategy meeting and hand over all of your content to your service provider right then and there.
 You can let them handle the project from beginning to end on their own, as fast as they can.
 It is a compromise, but there are cases in which this deal becomes a worthy one, as you will be able to get your final website quickly.
 If you choose this route and skip a “normal” process and went for something like this, you will be able to cut down a two-month process to two weeks or maybe even less.

-Also, if you require something instantly, you can always consider starting with a landing page which is a basic one-page site with contact information, maybe an email subscription, and a short message.
+If you require something instantly, you can always consider starting with a landing page, a basic one-page site with contact information, maybe an email subscription, and a short message.

-If you wish to understand how long building your website is going to take, you have to study everything you want precisely.
+If you wish to understand how long building your website will take, you have to study everything you want precisely.
 Do not only question, “How long does it take to build a website?”
-Rather, ask, “How long does it take to build a website including an online shop, forty pages of content, a portfolio gallery and a newsletter signup form?”
+Rather, ask, “How long does it take to build a website including an online shop, forty pages of content, a portfolio gallery, and a newsletter signup form?”